Friday, May 12, 2017

 No Archaeological Evidence Supporting The Book Of Mormon

-The Church of Latter-day Saints, which is traditionally known as the Mormon Church, is notorious for its outlandish claims regarding the total apostasy of Christianity.
-This church claims to be a restoration of lost truth.
-In other words, this religious sect maintains that the entire Christian Church has gone into an irreparable state of corruption and that the available biblical revelation to mankind has also been lost.
-The Mormon Church claims that Joseph Smith, its founder, had received special revelation from God in Palmyra, New York, to start a completely new religion to restore the lost, original teachings of Christianity.
-It claims that the Book of Mormon was translated by Joseph Smith from Golden Nephi Plates.
+The Church of Latter-day Saints, which is traditionally known as the Mormon Church, is notorious for its claims regarding a total apostasy.
+This world religion claims to be a restoration of lost spiritual truth.
+It is argued that Christianity drifted into a complete state of corruption and that biblical revelation has also been lost.
+The Mormon Church claims that Joseph Smith, its founder, had received special revelation from God in Palmyra, New York, to start a completely new religion to recover the original teachings of the Christian religion.
+This group claims that the Book of Mormon was translated by Joseph Smith from Golden Nephi Plates.

-There is a great abundance of historical evidence for the ancient cities, rivers, nations, leaders, and events that are recorded in the Bible.
-In fact, this religious text has been used by archaeologists in locating ancient cities.
-The Bible is a source of documentation confirming the antiquity of different religious customs and ways of life.
-The original languages used in the process of recording the Bible into manuscript form have been used in Israel and the Greco-Roman world for centuries (Hebrew, Greek, and Aramaic).
-There are thousands New Testament manuscripts and fragments of manuscripts existing today, which lend incredible support to our translations of the New Testament.
-Bible translations are not simply translations of translations, but rather, are translated directly from the best Greek, Hebrew, and Aramaic manuscripts available.
+There is abundant historical evidence for the ancient cities, rivers, nations, leaders, and events that are recorded in the Bible.
+This religious text accurately identifies ancient cities.
+It confirms the antiquity of different religious customs and ways of life.
+The original languages used in the process of recording the Bible into manuscript form were used in Israel and the Greco-Roman world for centuries (Hebrew, Greek, and Aramaic).
+As for the text of the New Testament, it has thousands of manuscripts and fragments of manuscripts backing it up.
+Bible translations are not simply translations of translations, but are translated directly from the best manuscripts available.
 It is consistent with world history and does not contradict archaeological finds.

-While the textual reliability of the Bible can be verified through the comparison of manuscripts, the Book of Mormon has no standard to verify its accuracy because the “Angel Maroni” supposedly took the Golden Nephi Plates from the hands of Joseph Smith.
+The Book of Mormon has no standard to verify its accuracy because the “Angel Maroni” supposedly took the Golden Nephi Plates from the hands of Joseph Smith.
 Not only does the world not have the Golden Nephi Plates to examine, but the Book of Mormon also contains thousands of verbatim quotations, including translation errors, from the 1611 King James Version peppered throughout its pages.
-It has been estimated that 27,000 words have been reproduced from this translation and incorporated into the Book of Mormon.
-This fact is devastating to the Book of Mormon, especially when Mormonism claims that the entire text of the book can be dated before 421 AD!
-How does the process of translating reformed Egyptian into the English language appear identically as if one is translating Koine Greek to English?
+It has been estimated that 27,000 words have been reproduced from this translation and incorporated into the text of the Book of Mormon.
+How could this be when Mormonism claims that the entire text can be dated before A.D.
+421?
+How does this process of translating "reformed Egyptian" into the English language appear identically as if one is translating Koine Greek to English?

 "...compare Isaiah, chapter 53 in the King James translation of the Bible with Mosiah, chapter 14, in the Book of Mormon.
 This reveals that the King James translation has been copied almost word for word.
 Also compare Matthew, chapter 6, verses 1 through 23, with the Photo-reproduction No. 11, of page 482 of the 1830 Edition of the Book of Mormon.
 Here the King James translation has been copied even using the word "which" for "who" which was perfectly proper at the time of the King James translation but not so in 1830 when the Book of Mormon was written.
 On this page 482 of the Original Edition the words, "Father which" occurs seven times, but in later editions of the Book of Mormon, but "which" has been changed to "who" (See 3 Nephi 13:1-18)."
 (Arthur Budvarson, The Book of Mormon: True or False?, p.
 25)

-Mormonism maintains that the entire early church went into a complete state of apostasy.
-Mormons maintain that they are God's restored church.
-But we need to ask ourselves when this total apostasy happened?
-What is the evidence for this claim?
-The most primitive Christian writers after biblical times make no mention of any uniquely Mormon doctrines.
+The earliest Christian writers after biblical times make no mention of any uniquely Mormon doctrines.
 One can read through the writings of early Christians such as Ignatius of Antioch, Clement, Eusebius, Justin Martyr, Irenaeus, Polycarp, and others only to find no mention of any peculiarly Mormon doctrines.
 We find no mention of any major articles of the Mormon faith such as polytheism, polygamy, celestial marriage, temple ceremonies, or any other distinctive.
-We do not even find an inkling of the coming of a complete apostasy of the church in the volumes of writings produced by the most primitive Christians.
+We do not even find an inkling of the coming of a complete apostasy of the church in the volumes of writings produced by the earliest Christians.
 If the Mormon Church today is the prototype of the original churches of the first century, then we should find mention of distinctly Mormon doctrines in every corner of the early church.
 But this is certainly not the case.

 1 comment: